tedbyron/golem/crate/README.md

 # golem

-> A cellular automaton simulator written in Rust and compiled to WebAssembly.
+> A cellular automaton simulation library with WebAssembly as a target.